nextstrain/docs.nextstrain.org/src/tutorials/zika.rst

 Automate the Build with Snakemake
 =================================

 While it is instructive to run all of the above commands manually, it is more practical to automate their execution with a single script.
-Nextstrain implements these automated pathogen builds with `Snakemake <https://snakemake.readthedocs.io>`_ by defining a ``Snakefile`` like `the one in the Zika repository you downloaded <https://github.com/nextstrain/zika-tutorial/blob/master/Snakefile>`_.
+Nextstrain implements these automated pathogen builds with `Snakemake <https://snakemake.readthedocs.io>`_ by defining a ``Snakefile`` like `this Snakefile <https://github.com/nextstrain/zika-tutorial/blob/master/Snakefile>`_ used in the :doc:`quickstart tutorial <quickstart>`.

-From the ``zika-tutorial/`` directory, delete the output from the manual steps above.
+From the ``zika-tutorial/`` directory, delete the previously generated results.

 .. code-block:: bash